 International Translation Day 2022 English PEN programme

-English PEN's annual programme for ITD will take place across two days in 2022.
+English PEN's annual programme for ITD took place across two days in 2022.

-On Thursday 29 September, 9am–5.30pm BST, a fully in-person day of workshops, talks and opportunities to pitch to publishers will take place at Conway Hall in London.
+On Thursday 29 September, 9am–5.30pm BST, a fully in-person day of workshops, talks and opportunities to pitch to publishers at Conway Hall in London.

-On Friday 30 September, 12.30–8pm BST, a fully online day of conversations will take place, with speakers from across the world.
+On Friday 30 September, 12.30–8pm BST, a fully online day of conversations with speakers from across the world.

-ITD 2022 is generously supported by the Authors' Licensing and Copyright Society (ALCS) and the Booker Prize Foundation, and delivered in collaboration with the British Library and Conway Hall.
+ITD 2022 was generously supported by the Authors' Licensing and Copyright Society (ALCS) and the Booker Prize Foundation, and delivered in collaboration with the British Library and Conway Hall.

 Thursday 29 September